Click to see our latest newsletter.

 U. S. Representative, Congressional District 6

 Since 2012, our U. S. Representative Derek Kilmer has been a staunch supporter of Social Security, rural health care, the Wild Olympics, economic development, and social justice.
-He is in touch with the citizens, organizations, and businesses of the district and works for our party.
+He is in touch with the citizens, organizations, and businesses of the district and he works to support our party.

 Other State Executives:

-Attorney General Bob Ferguson has looked after the interests of Washington while holding the Trump administration accountable, winning dozens of cases.
+Attorney General Bob Ferguson has looked after the interests of Washington while winning dozens of cases against Trump administration overreach.
 He served on King County Council before his election as AG in 2012.

 Denny Heck, currently in congress, is running for the open position of Lieutenant Governor.
-He has the experience, qualifications, and political ability to make our state Senate run smoothly and to advance our political agenda.
+He has the experience, qualifications, and political ability to make our state Senate run smoothly and to face the challenges advance while advancing our political agenda.

 Gael Tarleton is the Democratic challenger for Secretary of State.
-Democrats in the legislature instituted our mail-in ballot system.
-Now we need a Secretary of State who can strengthen its security and expand the franchise.
+We need a Secretary of State who can strengthen the security of our election system and expand the franchise.
 Tarleton, a state legislator, has served as a senior defense analyst for the Pentagon, Port of Seattle Commissioner, and advisor at the Institute for National Security Education and Research.

-Incumbent state Auditor Patrice McCarthy oversees an agenda with 400 employees and 15 offices across the state, all working to shine a light on government and what it does.
-We are fortunate to have a public servant with her the qualifications and experience she gained as Pierce County Auditor and twice-elected Pierce County Executive.
+Incumbent state Auditor Patrice McCarthy oversees an agency with 400 employees and 15 offices across the state, all working to shine a light on government and what it does.
+We are fortunate to have a public servant with her qualifications and the experience she gained as Pierce County Auditor and twice-elected Pierce County Executive.